surveyorstories/bhudocs/docs/Tutorial-Modules/export_panel.md

 :::info Export Location

-All the Maps are Exported into **Exported_Maps** folder inside your Project folder
+All the Maps exported via export panel are Exported into **Exported_Maps** folder inside your Project folder

 :::

 ### Points to Remember

-- if **Export as a single file** is checked all the Maps will exported into a single file with layout name irrespective of Atlas settings
+- if **Export as a single file** is checked all the Maps will be exported into a single file with layout name irrespective of Atlas settings
 - To export all the Maps of **Atlas** layout keep the **From** and **To** values blank else it export Maps based on the values
 - For non Atlas Layouts it won't consider From and To values, export the map with Layout Name and also same for Reports